kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

    ![json](./images/Cert-CSR-29.png?raw=true "Import JSON")

-Cisco DNA Center will now log out.
+Cisco Catalyst Center will now log out.
 After a few minutes refresh the GUI from the browser then display the certificate within the Browser and it should look like this.

    ![json](./images/Cert-CSR-30.png?raw=true "Import JSON")

 Congratulations you have changed the certificate and are now ready to use DNS for discovery purposes.
+The Root CA may also be used in this lab for Identity Services Engine, and through a CAP Profile EAP certificates.
+All that would be needed would be in ISE to import the ROOT CA certificate into the trust store in ISE, and then create a CSR from the UI which includes the SAN IP and DNS names for the ISE environment.
+Then once binding the certificate ensure the roles for the Certificate are enabled.
+Once the Certificate is installed and operational for the roles desired, policy may be used.
+This will be discussed in a future lab in detail.

 > **Feedback:** If you found this repository please fill in comments and [**give feedback**](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.